From dissipationless to normal diffusion in easy-axis Heisenberg spin chain: Model and dissipationless diffusion

-{\it Integrable XXZ chain - dissipationless transport.} Here we give a simple interpretation of the dissipationless diffusion emerging in the unperturbed system at $\Delta>1$.
+Before presenting results for perturbed XXZ chain, we provide a simple interpretation of the dissipationless diffusion emerging in the unperturbed system at $\Delta>1$.
 We first notice that for latter system the Drude weight $D$ for $m \ll 1$ is dominated by the overlap of $j_s$ with the conserved energy current $j_E$ \cite{zotos97},

 In an infinite system, this leads to ballistic component in each $m \ne 0$ sector.
 However, in a finite system, the spin current acquires a finite relaxation time $\tau_L$ due to scatterings at the system boundaries.
-Introducing an effective velocity for the ballistic spin propagation, $\bar v$, one gets the corresponding scattering rate, $\tau^{-1}_L=\bar v/L$.
+Introducing an effective velocity for the ballistic spin propagation, $\bar v$, one gets the corresponding scattering rate, $1/\tau_L=\bar v/L$.
 Consequently, the $\delta(\omega)$-contributions are broaden to Lorentzians with the widths $\Gamma_L = 1/\tau_L$.
 It leads to a finite (diffusive-like) response, $\sigma_m (\omega \to 0) = 2 D(m)/\Gamma_L$, which is obviously only a finite-size effect in each sector $m \ne 0 $.
 Nevertheless, the grand-canonical (GC) averaging over $m$ effectively eliminates the size-dependence

-where we take into account in Eq.~(\ref{mazur}) $\Delta \gg 1$ and high-$T$ average $\langle m^2 \rangle_{GC} =1/(4L) $.
+where we take into account $\Delta \gg 1$ in Eq.~(\ref{mazur}) and high-$T$ average $\langle m^2 \rangle_{GC} =1/(4L) $.
 The underlying assumption is that the effective $\bar v$ weakly depends on $m$.
 We note that analogous GC analysis is also the basis of the lower bound \cite{medenjak17} as well as the GHD result \cite{ilievski18,gopalakrishnan19} for ${\cal D}_I$.